blusky-cloud/WP-Data-Science/README.md

 ## WP-Data-Science
-Code developed by S. Whitman Spitzer under contract for Willamette Partnership.
+Code developed by Grace Blue Spitzer under contract for Willamette Partnership.
 This is a repository for code relating to the analysis of Federal Spending Data using Python, undertaken for Willamette Partnership.

 # Willamette Partnership
 Website: [Willamette Partnership](https://willamettepartnership.org/), Twitter: @Willamette_P